k0d3d/node-gypsi/README.md

 # Node Gypsi

+This package is still being developed.
+Dont use

 [![Build Status](https://travis-ci.org/linnovate/mean.png?branch=master)](https://travis-ci.org/linnovate/mean)
 [![Dependencies Status](https://david-dm.org/linnovate/mean.png)](https://david-dm.org/linnovate/mean)

 Node-Gypsi is a small open source node.js utility for managing and monitoring Node.js applications and process.
-Node-Gypsi is based on MEAN.io and Monit
+It can start up deamons and services your application depends on.
+It uses Monit to manage these services.

+Node-Gypsi has a very intuitive CLI wizard that helps you set up your applications dependencies.

 ## Prerequisites
 * Monit - Download and Install [Monit](https://bitbucket.org/tildeslash/monit/) - Make sure `monit` is installed.